jtaylortech/quant-playground/roadmap.md

 - **Data Pipelines:** Apache Airflow, AWS S3 for dataset storage.
 - **Hosting:** AWS/GCP/Azure (to be decided based on costs & scalability needs).
 - **Authentication:** Firebase Auth or Auth0 for seamless login.
+- **Real-time collaboration:** WebSockets or Socket.io for multi-user interactions.

 ---